butchbutchart/RSAlert/README.md

 Performance impact has not been extensively assessed. (testing suggests sub 40MB Memory consumption)

 You will need to provide your own .wav file and input the path

+Will not sound for customer initiated session unless elevated or at point of elevation